Abel Tasman Coastal ClassicSat, 20/09/2014 39 spots remaining ... September 20th 2014

 The event prizegiving dinner will commence at 4.30pm in the marquee at the Marahau Outdoor Education centre, followed by Prizegiving.
 You will be issued with a 'dinner' ticket which you will be required to present.
 No ticket = no dinner.
-Please ensure you indicate on the entry form if you have special dietary requirements. eg Vegetarian, Gluten Free etc and we will do our best to cater for you.

 We anticipate prizegiving starting at 6.00pm (earlier if possible).